alptdogan/alptdogan/README.md

 ## Hey!

-- 🔭 I’m currently learning the basics of JavaScript.
+- 🔭 I’m currently learning the basics of JavaScript and React.

 ## Connect with me:
 <p align="left">